How to understand your obligations, file your tax return and apply for your refund

 The personal exemption is gone.
 Does this mean I can't get a tax refund?

 The removal of the personal exemption means that, for most non-residents, Federal tax refunds will be reduced.
-From the 2018 tax year onwards, the only reason a non-resident will be entitled to a Federal tax refund is if too much tax is deducted from their income.
+From the 2018 tax year onwards, the only reason a non-resident will be entitled to a Federal tax refund is if too much tax is deducted from their income or there is a tax treaty agreement between the USA and their country of residence.

 Even if you're not entitled to a Federal tax refund, it's pretty likely you'll be entitled to a State tax refund.